*We seem to have encountered an error with the quote details entered* Give us another chance!

 Parcels going to European countries not part of the EU are subject to Customs inspection and depending on what your parcel contains, where it's going to and where it's come from (business or non-business) it may be stopped for inspection.
 Customs delays can sometimes be extensive.
 Therefore, if you do ship internationally as a business, make sure you consider Customs and factor potential problems in to your Terms & Conditions.
 Also determine whether or not it's worth shipping outside the EU, depending on what you sell.

 All of our services and prices are based on accurate weight, dimensional and postal code inputs from our Customers and we ask that you enter these accurately to avoid service delays or Additional Payments being generated.

 Weights for Parcels and Consignments are based on either the actual weight or the volumetric weight whichever is higher and this method of charging is standard in the parcel carrier industry.

 To calculate the volumetric weight you need to multiply the weight x width x height and in most cases divided by 4000 – 5000 depending on carrier to give you the chargeable weight.
 (See below)

-Large Package Surcharge £ 35 Address Correction £ 7.50 Extended Area collection and Delivery £0.33 - £ 20 depending on region Additional Handling £ 6 Return To Sender £ 5
+Large Package Surcharge £ 35 Address Correction £ 7.50 Extended Area collection and Delivery £0.33 - £ 20 depending on region Additional Handling £ 8 (item to be encased in cardboard box) Return To Sender £ 5